Message from the Director

 Methodist Medical Center at Oak Ridge Family Medicine Residency

-Dr. Schindler grew up in a small North Dakota town and attended the University of North Dakota School of Medicine for basic sciences, earning his medical degree and Baylor College of Medicine in Houston.
-After a residency in northern California, he attended the University of North Carolina at Chapel Hill School of Public Health, receiving his Masters of Public Health in maternal and child health.
+James Schindler, MD, MPH, grew up in a small North Dakota town and attended the University of North Dakota School of Medicine for basic sciences.
+He earned his medical degree at Baylor College of Medicine in Houston.
+After a residency in northern California, he attended the School of Public Health at the University of North Carolina at Chapel Hill, receiving a master’s degree in Public Health in maternal and child health.

 Methodist Family Medicine Clinic